sangaline/svganimator/README.md

 optional arguments:
-  -h, --help            show this help message and exit -s STATIC_DURATION, --static STATIC_DURATION
+  -h, --help            show this help message and exit -b, --basic           Basic mode.
+This is more likely to work but will have
+                        larger file sizes and transitions will only be fades not interpolations. (default: False) -s STATIC_DURATION, --static STATIC_DURATION
                         The number of seconds to statically display each svg.
                         (default: 1.0)